pulpbill/terraform-notes/README.md

 ### Variable Definition Precedence:

 The above mechanisms for setting variables can be used together in any combination.
-If the same variable is assigned multiple values, Terraform uses the last value it finds, overriding any previous values.
+If the same variable is assigned multiple values, terraform uses the last value it finds, overriding any previous values.
 Note that the same variable cannot be assigned multiple values within a single source.

 Terraform loads variables in the following order, with later sources taking precedence over earlier ones: